Pinus elliottii

 ShapeThe species is intermediate between oval and pyramidal, and irregular, presenting a more pyramidal shape when young.
 The branches are sparse and not very dense.

-Cultivationhe species is well adapted to different soil conditions, tolerates from clay to sandy soils, although grows best in soils with good drainage and some moisture.
-It is resistant to drought conditions and It thrives in full sun or half shade.
-High pH is prejudicial to the species, however the species tolerate acidic soil and.
-Pinus elliotti presents good tolerance to poor, saline soils, as well as to drought.
+CultivationThe species is well adapted to different soil conditions, tolerates soils from clay to sandy, but grows best in soils with good drainage and some moisture.
+It is resistant to drought conditions and it thrives in full sun or half shade.
+High pH is prejudicial to the species, however the species tolerates acidic soil.
+Pinus elliottii presents good tolerance to poor, saline soils, as well as to drought.
 Studies show that air pollution and acid rain cause a decrease in the growth and population of Pinus elliottii.

-PestsThe diseases of greatest concern to Pinus elliotti are fusiform rust and annosus root rot, which affect the stems and roots and can cause the plant to die.
-Pinus elliotti is also susceptible to Pine needle miner, Pine needle scale, Pine spittle bug, spruce mites, sawfly larvae.
-Bark beetles can be a more serious problem, especially .
-It is also susceptible to fusiform rust, pitch canker.
-In the seedling production process, some fungi cause great damage, like Fusarium oxysporum, which infects the seed and causes toppling after emergence of the plant.
+PestsThe diseases of greatest concern to Pinus elliottii are fusiform rust and annosus root rot, which affect the stems and roots and can cause the plant to die.
+Pinus elliottii is also susceptible to pine needle miner, pine needle scale, pine spittle bug, spruce mites, and sawfly larvae.
+Bark beetles can be an especially serious problem.
+It is also susceptible to fusiform rust, and pitch canker.
+In the seedling production process, some fungi cause great damage; Fusarium oxysporum infects the seed and causes toppling after emergence of the plant.
 High pH and planting in construction areas are associated with severe chlorosis problems, with yellowing of the plant and eventual death.

-Notable SpecimensThe State Forest Edmundo Navarro de Andrade, in Rio Claro, Brazil, is a conservation center that has been used in the past for research on economically important timber species, the site presents a very large collection of eucalyptus and pine trees, including adult Pinus elliotti specimens.
+Notable SpecimensThe State Forest Edmundo Navarro de Andrade, in Rio Claro, Brazil, is a conservation centre that has been used in the past for research on economically important timber species.
+The site presents a very large collection of eucalyptus and pine trees, including adult Pinus elliottii specimens.

-HabitatThe species occurs naturally along rivers and on the shores of marshes and lakes in hot and humid areas, with humid summers and dry springs and autumns and at altitudes of up to 150 m.
+HabitatThe species occurs naturally along rivers and on the shores of marshes and lakes in hot and humid areas, with humid summers and dry springs and autumns.
+It can grow at altitudes up to 150 m.
 The species occurs naturally in flatwoods in northern Florida and southern Georgia.

-Bark/Stem DescriptionIn the first stages the bark is grayish brown and presents furrows, and becomes reddish brown in the following stages, as the bark becomes more thicker with 2 to 4 cm it forms plates with thin scales that flake off showing a dark orange colour.
-Its trunk can reach up to 0.8m in diameter and can be straight or contorted
+Bark/Stem DescriptionIn the first stages, the bark is greyish brown and presents furrows, becoming reddish brown in the following stages.
+As the bark becomes thicker at 2 to 4 cm, it forms plates with thin scales that flake off to reveal a dark orange colour.
+Its trunk can reach up to 0.8m in diameter and can be straight or contorted.

 Flower/Leaf Bud DescriptionThe leaf buds are silvery brown and measure 1.5 to 2 cm, with a cylindrical shape and fringed scale margins.